Eilonvir/Moved-to-London--Got-Bed-Bugs/README.md

 /*
 "Moved to London, Got Bed Bugs", Michaella Miller, Updated: 20.01.2026

 On the tenth day of moving into my London flat, I’ve discovered my mattress is infested with bed bugs.
-What ensued post discovery and treatment was paranoia that overtook my everyday life.
+What ensued after discovery and treatment was paranoia that overtook my everyday life.
 I have spent my free time ironing my clothes.
 Flipped my (new) mattress once a week.
 Bleeding money into anti bed bug products.
 My room was no longer my own.
 It belonged to them really.
 I have adapted my dealings with bed bugs into an interactive, choose your own adventure game.
 Enjoy.

 Instructions:  Using the mouse, click the choice buttons to progress in this interactive fiction piece.

-This is a piece of chiefly text based interactive fiction (IF), about the the emotional toll post dealing with insect infestations.
+This is a piece of chiefly text-based interactive fiction (IF), about the the emotional toll of dealing with insect infestations.

-IF must interact with input meaningfully (Montfort, 2003): In this case, all player choices converge on the same psychological endpoint, develop regardless of treatment approach.The key point for the protagonist's sanity slipage is the discovery of the in-world actual infestion.
+IF must interact with input meaningfully (Montfort, 2003): In this case, all player choices converge on the same psychological endpoint, developing regardless of treatment approach.
+The key point for the protagonist's sanity slippage is the discovery of the in-world actual infestation.
 The illusion of agency mirrors the protagonist's loss of control over their own perception of reality.
-The player should question if the final sequence occurs in the protagonists head or in the IF's material world.For the peak of the narrative, I have referred to delusory parasitosis (DP)- a condition in which the sufferer remains convinced they are dealing with an infestation, experiencing itching, crawling, pinprick sensations known as formication and paresthesia [Hinkle, 2000].
+The player should question if the final sequence occurs in the protagonists head or in the IF's material world.
+For the narrative's climax, I drew on research about delusory parasitosis (DP)- a condition in which the sufferer remains convinced they are dealing with an infestation, experiencing itching, crawling, pinprick sensations known as formication and paresthesia [Hinkle, 2000].
 This complex is derived from being as stated, a delusion – with professionals finding lesions on the skin but no sign of the infestation itself.
 However one can experience DP post an actual infestation as a trauma response.
 Individuals with DP gather evidence off their own body - skin particles and entrapped hairs and fibers that are insect-like [Hinkle, 2003][Freudenmann].
 They overtreat their skin with everything between home remedies and bleach, self-harming in the process.
 The gendered dimension of delusory parasitosis - with sufferers being disproportionately female [Hinkle, 2000] - intersects with patterns of medical dismissal.
 This dynamic drives obsessive evidence-gathering and DIY treatment escalation, creating a feedback loop where self-advocacy becomes self-harm.